awsdocs/amazon-emr-release-guide/doc_source/emr-sqoop-considerations.md

 sqoop export --connect jdbc:mariadb://$HOSTNAME:3306/mydb?verifyServerCertificate=false&useSSL=true&requireSSL=true --table mysqoopexport --export-dir s3://mybucket/myinputfiles/ --driver org.mariadb.jdbc.Driver --username master --password Mymasterpass1
 ```

-For more information about SSL encryption in RDS, see [Using SSL to Encrypt a Connection to a DB Instance](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/UsingWithRDS.SSL.html) in the Amazon Relational Database Service User Guide\.
+For more information about SSL encryption in RDS, see [Using SSL to Encrypt a Connection to a DB Instance](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/UsingWithRDS.SSL.html) in the Amazon RDS User Guide\.

 For more information, see the [Apache Sqoop](http://sqoop.apache.org) documentation\.